BastilleBSD/bastille/docs/chapters/subcommands/rdr.rst

     Usage: bastille rdr TARGET [options(s)] [clear|list|(tcp|udp host_port jail_port [log ['(' logopts ')'] ] )]
     Options:

-    -i [interface]      | -- Set the interface to create the rdr rule on.
+    -i | --interface   [interface]      | -- Set the interface to create the rdr rule on.
 Useful if you have multiple interfaces.
-    -s [source ip]      | -- Limit rdr to a source IP.
+    -s | --source      [source ip]      | -- Limit rdr to a source IP.
 Useful to only allow access from a certian IP or subnet.
-    -d [destination ip] | -- Limit rdr to a destination IP.
+    -d | --destination [destination ip] | -- Limit rdr to a destination IP.
 Useful if you have multiple IPs on one interface.

     # bastille rdr dev1 tcp 2001 22
     [jail1]: